Catholic Schoolhouse Tour 2: Week 10

 • This is a cool website where you can move the mouse around the room, and read/quiz the prepositions that describe his placement.
 You have to be able to read to play the game.

-• Also check your library for a picture book that covers prepositions.
+• Also, check your library for a picture book that covers prepositions.
 One that I love, that our library carries (or you can get on Amazon) is Under, Over, by the Clover: What Is a Preposition?
 (Words Are Categorical).
-If you ask your librarian, I know there are several more picture books with lots of prepositions.
+Ask your librarian, I know there are several more picture books with lots of prepositions.

 Latin

 • Do you have the Liturgy in Latin, maybe in a book or a Latin missal?
 Go hunting for the word “donum” (including all the forms of the word).
-There’s several in there- “Dona nobis pacem” is one that comes to mind.
+There are several in there, and “Dona nobis pacem” comes to mind.
 If you don’t have a Latin Missal, Latin Liturgy Association has one online.
-You could print it out several sections and highlight all the times you see Donum, Dona, etc.
+You could print it out in several sections and highlight all the times you see Donum, Dona, etc.

 Art